Charles Amissah: Colleagues of Deceased Who Was Ignored by 3 Hospitals Hold Vigil

 ELYN said:

 "The things lacking in our hospitals eeerrrhhh.
 We always go for BLS&ACLS training, yet how many of the hospitals have Defibrillators??
-When you have leaders who priorities cathedral and sanitary pads over healthcare.
+When you have leaders who prioritise cathedrals and sanitary pads over healthcare.
 Ghana has a long way to go."

 Danny boy wrote:

-"This bed issues must be looked into by the president, because it has caused many lives in this country, and those pretending there are no beds must be punished."
+"These bed issues must be looked into by the president, because they have caused many lives in this country, and those pretending there are no beds must be punished."

 2Piedee said:

-"I now understand why the owner of St Michael's Hospital stopped donating to hospitals but built the state of the art hospital. 🤔🤔🤔."
+"I now understand why the owner of St Michael's Hospital stopped donating to medical facilities but chose to build a state-of-the-art hospital. 🤔🤔🤔."

 ohenewaa41 wrote: